RiseGaming/Takistan-Life-Rules/README.md

 ### Insurgents

+1. KOS is acceptable but arresting is preferred.
-1. May arrest for terrorism; hold longer for serious crimes.
+2. May be arrested for terrorism or held longer for other crimes.
-2. No camping Insurgent bases.
+3. No camping Insurgent bases.
-3. Cannot request compensation after being killed by Insurgents.
+4. Cannot request compensation after being killed by Insurgents.

 ### Kill/Arrest

-1. May only kill Civilians in self-defense without RP.
+1. May only kill Civilians in self-defense without a roleplay justification.

 ### OSF

 1. May conduct RP-valid incursions into North (e.g., kidnapping, convoy theft).
-2. No incursions just to fight Blufor.
+2. Incursions just to incite war or fight blufor are forbidden.

 ---

 ## 🟢 Insurgents

 1. May KOS Blufor and Opfor only.
-2. Must follow their Caliph.
+2. Must follow the orders of their Caliph.
 3. Cannot kill Civilians unless attacked.
-4. Must help Civilians who claim to be Muslim.
+4. Must help and protect Muslim Civilians where possible.
 5. Bomb checkpoints sparingly.
 6. Do not camp checkpoints.
-7. Cannot align with factions.
+7. Cannot align or prefer certain factions.
-8. May rob convoys.
+8. May rob gov convoys.
 9. May hire PMCs.

 ---